biosimulators/bio-check/README.md

-## Simulation Verification Service API.
+# Simulation Verification Service API
+## __This service utilizes separate containers for API management, job processing, and datastorage with MongoDB, ensuring scalable and robust performance.__

 This application (`bio_check`) uses a microservices architecture which presents the following libraries: